Samega7Cattac/7Guard-Core/README.md

 ## How it work

-7Guard use a encryption tecnique called [OTP](https://en.wikipedia.org/wiki/One-time_pad) (One-Time-Pad) witch sum the byte from the file with a random number, saving the sum to the crypted file and the random number user to the key file.
+7Guard use a encryption tecnique called [OTP](https://en.wikipedia.org/wiki/One-time_pad) (One-Time-Pad) witch sum the byte from the file with a random number, saving the sum to the crypted file and the random number used to the key file.

 ```
 file_to_crypt + random_number = crypted_file